zhaorui-bi/BASALT/README.md

+# BASALT: a versatile tool with high efficiency for binning and post-binning refinement

-# 📣 New
+## 📣 New

-# 🌉 Workflow of BASALT
+## 🌉 Workflow of BASALT

 <img src="fig/workflow.png" style="zoom: 75%;" />

-# 📊 Type of input data for BASALT
+## 📊 Type of input data for BASALT
 BASALT is a versatile tool with high efficiency for binning and post-binning refinement.
 BASALT can generate high quality metagenome-assembled genomes (MAGs) from various input data types including: 1) assembly from short-read sequences (SRS); 2) assembly from long-read sequences (LRS); [Note: only PacBio-HiFi data is supported in the current version for long-read only assemblies, other types of LRS data will be available in later versions.]
 3) hybrid assembly from SRS + LRS.
 Specific features of BASALT are listed below:

 1. Multiple assemblies as input with dereplication function